My Creed is Jesus Christ

 Carla and I met in 3rd grade at our elementary school.
 She had the prettiest smile and such a beautiful complexion.
 Most of my memories of our friendship consisted of spending the night with each other and playing Barbie dolls.
 Our friendship was short lived though as she also moved away.
 Several years later I was surprised to see her at high school, but so many years had passed, we really didn’t know each other anymore.

-Then one day Donita told me that her dad was being transferred to Georgia and that she had to move too.
-We cried for hours – both on and off the phone!
-We kept in touch by writing letters for the first few years of years (which I still have) and when I graduated from high school, I flew down to Florida and met her in Atlanta on a one hour stopover at the airport.
 As the years went by we lost touch.
-I thought of her often, and then a few years ago I remembered a picture that she had sent me of her baby girl with her name written on the back of it.
-I did a Facebook search and found her daughter, who then gave me her email address.
-We connected up again and I got to visit with her, again in Atlanta, but this time we met for lunch.
-It was good to see her and to be back in contact after all those years.
+I thought of her often, and then in 2009 I remembered a picture that she had sent me of her baby girl, and it had her name written on the back of it.
+I did a Facebook search and found her daughter, Gina, who gave me Donita’s email address.
+We connected again and I got to visit her again, but this time we met for lunch in Lawrenceville, a suburb of Atlanta, while Harold and I were on a road trip.
+It was so good to see her again and to be back in contact after so many years.

 I remember Penny always had a beautiful tan (even in the winter) and I tried so hard to get a tan like her.
 One day, after laying out for several days in the sun, her mom told me, with a serious face, “Elaine, you should get out in the sun more.” 😳

-I remember the first time I read this verse, I assumed that it referred to friends.
-Later I learned that the “friend” in this verse is referring to Jesus.
-He is actually my closest friend today.
+I remember the first time I read this verse, I assumed that it referred to friends and wondered if I ever really had a friend like that.
+Later I learned that the “friend” in this verse is actually referring to Jesus.
+Which makes perfect sense.
+Friends come and go but Jesus has long been my closest friend.

 I’ve thought about that verse often over the years, as throughout most of my life, friendships have been difficult for me.
 First of all as an adult, I think it’s easy to get “out of the practice” of friendship.
 We get busy with kids, work, and just the busyness of life.
 But personally for me and for as long as I can remember, I’ve always felt a little uncomfortable around other people.
-I enjoy solitude.
-In retrospect I think that God has used that to help me draw closer to Him, which of course is a good thing.
-But friendships are also a good thing.
+I enjoy people but I enjoy solitude more.
+In retrospect I think that God has used that to help me draw into a closer relationship with Him, which of course is very good, but I’m not so heavenly minded that I don’t also realize that having friends is also good.

-Actually I need to be continually reminded to stay in the game; not to drop the ball or quit; to serve; to return the ball whenever it lands in my court; to seek common interests with others and to take time to invest in friendships.
-This is also for anyone who finds themselves with similar feelings.
+I need to be continually reminded to stay in the game; to serve and to return the ball whenever it lands in my court; to seek common interests with others and to take time to invest in friendships.
+This goes for anyone who finds themselves with similar feelings.
 I’ll close with this quote from C. S. Lewis:

 Dancing With The Scars